 Five Years Later Saatva Mattress Review

-We have now had this Saatva mattress for over three years so I wanted to return to share how the Saatva mattress has held up and if I still hold true with my positive Saatva mattress review.
+We have now had this Saatva mattress for over five years so I wanted to return to share how the Saatva mattress has held up and if I still hold true with my positive Saatva mattress review.
 In 2021 I updated this post unhappy due to the dents in the mattress where the two of us lie (see photo below).

 Researching online, such well/sinking seems common for king-sized beds.
 The reason is that instead of a single boxspring the same size as the mattress, a king mattress is on top of two twin boxsprings.
 Sinking can be prevented by putting a board between the mattress and boxspring, or buying a single-piece foundation in place of a two-piece boxspring.